Abdulshakur54/nextjs-dashboard/README.md

 ## Next.js App Router Course - Starter

-In this course, I learnt hands-on to build a financial application with a dashboard and authentication functionality using the following technologies
+In this course, I learnt hands-on by building a financial application with a dashboard and authentication functionality using the following technologies

 - NextJs
 - NextAuth
 - Postgres